mauretto78/advanced-custom-post-type-lite/readme.txt

 * Register, manage and associate custom new taxonimies in just 3 clicks.
 * Create and manage posts meta box fields with a fresh UI.
 You can choose between 3 field types.
 * Generate the ACPT custom shortcode with an interactive block in your WordPress Gutenberg editor.
+* Elementor integration: manage ACPT meta fields in the Elementor editor
 * WooCommerce custom integration: generate and manage product data in few clicks

 If you need more power, consider to upgrade to [ACPT](https://acpt.io) :)!